phpmyadmin/phpmyadmin/doc/faq.rst

 When starting phpMyAdmin, you can use the ``db``, ``pma_username``, ``pma_password`` and ``server`` parameters.
 This last one can contain either the numeric host index (from ``$i`` of the configuration file) or one of the host names present in the configuration file.
+You can use :term:`URL` like ``http://server/phpMyAdmin/index.php?server=X&db=database&table=table&target=script``.
+Table and script parts are optional.
+Using
-Using ``pma_username`` and ``pma_password`` has been tested along with the usage of 'cookie' ``auth_type``.
+``pma_username`` and ``pma_password`` has been tested along with the usage of 'cookie' ``auth_type``.

 For example direct login URL can be constructed as ``https://example.com/phpmyadmin/?pma_username=user&pma_password=password``.

-For more details about this see [Section :ref:`faq1_34`]
+For more details about parameters, refer [Section :ref:`faq1_34`]

 .. warning::